If you live in Germany, you must have health insurance. Most people in Germany are insured by public insurance.

 Self-employed:

 As a self-employed, you have to pay the contributions yourself, with around 18% of your total income.
 You can easily calculate your contribution using our online calculator.
-The minimum contribution lies a around €220.
-You can find more details here since you would be part of the voluntary insurance.
+The minimum contribution lies at around €220.
+You can find more details on the public contribution here since you would be part of the voluntary insurance.

 Students under 30: